robertdebock/learn-terraform/ADVANCED/count_or_for_each.md

 [Here](https://github.com/robertdebock/terraform-gcp-spread-instances) is a trick to spread machines over GCP availability zones.

+## Generic example including output

+Have a look at some example [counting and for-each-ing](https://github.com/robertdebock/terraform-local-loop).

 ## Assignment

 - [ ] Rewrite [example 1](count_or_for_each_assignments.md#example-1) to use `count.`